Baked vegan pumpkin cheesecake that is packed with pumpkin flavor and spices, has a crunchy ginger cookie crust and optional caramel pecan topping.

 Finally, pour the filling into your cake pan.
 Tap the vegan pumpkin cheesecake on your kitchen bench a few times to remove any air bubbles.
 The cheesecake filling is quite thick so you may need to smooth the surface before baking.

-Creating a water bath for the cheesecake
+How to create a water bath for the cheesecake

 The traditional way to create a water bath is to cover the bottom of a cheesecake pan with aluminum foil and place it in a roasting pan or deep tray filled with hot water.
 Culinary Hill provides helpful step-by-step pictures of this.